Key Takeaways

 Reach

-Insights from Kolsquare's Report: Reach is a metric that 54% of brands running influencer campaigns think is important.
+Kolsquare's Report found that 54% of brands running influencer campaigns think reach is important.

 Engagement rate